jamespamplin/jamespamplin.com/src/pages/about/about.md

+James is passionate about Circular Economy and Sustainability, now Co-Founder of Circular Way / Sellalong, James is working on proving Circularity models enabled by Technology, to lead towards a more sustainable future.

 Full-stack Software Engineer, Team Leader, and CTO.
-Specialising in Web Development, Product Delivery, Cloud Infrastructure, and Architectural Design.
+Specialising in Web Development, Product Delivery, Cloud Infrastructure, and Technical Architecture.

 ## Career